 The Questions

 Other tales speak of her voice rather than her feet.
-She halts travelers with riddles, forcing them to answer while the heat crushes thought itself.
+She halts travelers with riddles, forcing them to answer while the heat thickens around their thoughts.
 Each question is simple.
 Each answer slips further away the longer the sun stands overhead.

 Those who fail do not fall by her hand.
 They fall because the body cannot outlast noon.